walquis/bathroom-reno/thebook/src/heated-floor.md

 <img width="30%" src="images/IMG_3917.jpg">
 <img width="30%" src="images/IMG_3926.jpg">

-This was better.
-(It's where the timer box for the jacuzzi was.
-Now I know why they put it way over there!)
+This is a better location, where the jacuzzi's pump timer was.
+Now I know why they put it way over there!

 <img width="49%" src="images/IMG_3974.jpg">
 <img width="49%" src="images/IMG_4042.jpg">
+The black lines are the power, and the lines inside the clear tubing are the thermometers.
+The thermostat only uses one sensor, but a spare sensor runs under the shower in case the other one fails.

 <img width="49%" src="images/IMG_4165.jpg">
 <img width="49%" src="images/IMG_4166.jpg">
+The instructions specify to put the power and sensor lines in separate conduit.